 These are the best Olympus cameras on the market today.
 Whether you're looking for something to take on your next vacation, want to upgrade from a point and shoot, or your phone to something with more power, or need pro gear, Olympus has a camera to fit the bill.

-If you prefer to start with a full setup instead of building a kit, grab the Olympus OM-D-E M10 Mark IV.
+If you prefer to start with an interchangeable lens camera, grab the Olympus OM-D-E M10 Mark IV.
 You'll get a 20MP camera and a sharp 14-42mm kit lens.
-If you're looking for a waterproof camera, you want the affordable Olympus Tough TG-6.
-It has a fixed F2.0 lens and is waterproof and freezeproof.
+The kit is compact, beginner-friendly, and offers the latest technology Olympus has to offer.